paul-hammant/tbd/content/observed-habits/index.md

 ## Quick Reviews

-Teams doing trunk based development, know that their commits/pushes will be scrutinized by others, as soon as they have landed on the shared trunk.
+Teams doing Trunk-Based Development, know that their commits/pushes will be scrutinized by others, as soon as they have landed on the shared trunk.
 They are keen on bring that forward, not delaying it, so they may prefer to pair-program on code changes.
 Or they may ask colleagues for a code review at the time the change is submitted to be merged into the trunk.

 ## Chasing HEAD

-Trunk based development teams update/pull/sync from the shared trunk often.
+Trunk-Based Development teams update/pull/sync from the shared trunk often.
 Many times a day in fact.

 ## Running the build locally

-Developers practicing Trunk Based Development run the build before a commit/push in order to not break the build.
+Developers practicing Trunk-Based Development run the build before a commit/push in order to not break the build.
 This one practice, for very small teams, allows them to not setup a CI server until later.
 If they can't push their commits to the shared trunk because someone else beat them to it, they have to do another update/sync/pull then another build then the push of the revised commit(s).
 "It worked on my machine" says the developer that does not